Does this apply to me?

 In simple terms, the Travel Rule requires financial institutions to share information about the individuals on either side of a transaction.
 This already applies to traditional financial institutions like banks.

 The Travel Rule is being extended to Virtual Asset Service Providers (like Luno) on a country-by-country basis.
-So, if you’re a customer in Malaysia, Indonesia, or the United Kingdom, Luno will ask you for some additional information about where you send crypto to and where you receive crypto from.
+So, if you’re a customer in Malaysia, Indonesia, South Africa or the United Kingdom, Luno will ask you for some additional information about where you send crypto to and where you receive crypto from.

 Luno is monitoring the adoption of the Travel Rule in all of the countries in which we operate and it is expected that the Travel Rule will apply to all customers in the near future.